 Aggravated assault includes intentionally, knowingly, or recklessly inflicting (or attempting to inflict) serious bodily injury under circumstances that demonstrate an "extreme indifference to the value of human life."
 Someone demonstrates extreme indifference to human life when injury or death will almost certainly result from their conduct.

-Serious bodily injury
+Serious bodily injury is an injury that: